Crash of a Douglas DC-3-232A in Melbourne

 Circumstances:

-The crew was conducting a training exercise on behalf of the USAAF.
-While flying in the vicinity of the Oakland Municipal Airport, the aircraft caught fire for unknown reason.
-The crew attempted to make an emergency landing but the aircraft crashed in flames and was destroyed by fire.
-Both occupants were injured.
+The crew was performing a local training exercise on behalf of the USAAF.
+While flying in the vicinity of the Oakland Municipal Airport, the airplane caught fire for unknown reason.
+The crew attempted an emergency landing when the airplane crashed, bursting into flames.
+Both crew members were injured and the airplane was destroyed by a post crash fire.

 Crash of a Douglas DC-3A-191 near Fairfield: 17 killed